dfinity/portal/docs/developer-docs/setup/cycles/cycles-faucet.md

 ## Step 4: After you send this message, you are prompted to fill out a survey.

 :::caution
-Please ensure that your Discord settings are set to allow direct messages from other users and that you have [two-factor authentication enabled](https://support.discord.com/hc/en-us/articles/219576828-Setting-up-Two-Factor-Authentication).
+Please ensure that your Discord settings are set to allow direct messages from other users.
+If you do not have this setting enabled, you will not receive a direct message from the faucet bot.
 :::

 ## Step 5: Once completed, our team will review your submission.
 If accepted, the faucet bot will send you a private message with a coupon code.